rafaeltakinami/hyperloop/README.md

 ## Validator

-The Validator module contains all the code used to check that a event respects a specified schema.
+The Validator module contains all the code used to check that an event respects a specified schema.
 For example the schema and event defined below are a valid representation of the usage of the lib:

 ***schema:***